cpjobling/eg-151-microcontrollers/eg-151-assessment-2021-2022.md

 ### Laboratory introduction

-The laboratory introduction is assessed on a pass/fail basis according to the following:
+The laboratory introduction is assessed according to the following:

 * Health and safety and safe working during the COVID pandemic.
 * Breadboard construction exercise.
 * Answers to questions at the end of the laboratory introduction script.

-Additional components may be deferred to the second semester

 - Testing of circuit using plug-in breadboard and National Multisim.
 - Construction of Tic-Tac box continuity tester.